2021 Houston Texans season: Week 4: at Buffalo Bills

 The Texans committed five turnovers, with quarterback Davis Mills throwing four interceptions and tight end Jordan Akins losing a fumble and only had 109 yards of total offense.
 The Texans were shutout for the first time since 2016.
 The 40 point loss is also the largest in franchise history.

 Week 5: vs. New England Patriots

 The Texans had a 22–9 lead early in the 3rd quarter, but the Patriots would score 16 unanswered points, including Nick Folk's game-winning field goal with 17 seconds left in the 4th.
-Houston kicker Ka'imi Fairbairn missed two extra point attempts and a 56-yard field goal.
+Houston kicker Kaʻimi Fairbairn missed two extra point attempts and a 56-yard field goal.

 Week 6: at Indianapolis Colts

 Week 7: at Arizona Cardinals

 With the loss, the Texans' dropped to 1–6, losing their sixth game in a row.
 Following the game, head coach David Culley announced that quarterback Tyrod Taylor, who suffered a hamstring injury in week 2, would be returning to practice during the week.